 Root Canal Therapy (Endodontic Treatment) is a highly specialized dental procedure that becomes necessary when the “heartbeat” of the tooth becomes damaged or diseased.
-Root Canal Therapy, one of the most common dental procedures performed, will remedy the disease as well as alleviate any associated discomfort and swelling.
+A root canal in Dedham MA, one of the most common dental procedures performed, will remedy the disease as well as alleviate any associated discomfort and swelling.

 It is uncommon for patients who have undergone Root Canal Therapy to experience complications after a routine endodontic treatment.
 However, if a problem does occur we are available to respond and tend to your specific needs.
 In order prevent further decay of the affected tooth, and to assure that the treatment is long-lasting, a continued commitment to good dental hygiene is of the utmost importance.

 Endodontics is the dental specialty devoted to root canal therapy and retaining the tooth in the mouth so as to prevent the need for a dental implant or a bridge.